Nara at-large district

 Nara at-large district is a constituency in the House of Councillors of Japan, the upper house of the Diet of Japan (national legislature).
 It currently elects 2 members to the House of Councillors, 1 per election.
-The current representatives are:
+Similar to other two seat, rural districts, it is a bulwark in favor of the LDP.
+The assassination of Shinzo Abe also occurred here, while he was campaigning for Kei Satō before the 2022 elections.